Family member kidnapped or in distress scam

 These impersonation scams encompass a range of deceptive practices that exploit the emotional ties within families, targeting individuals with fraudulent distress calls from supposed relatives.
 These scams often include variations like virtual kidnapping, grandparents' scams, or grandkids' scams.
 They typically involve a fraudster posing as a family member, friend, associate, or loved one facing an urgent but fabricated crisis.

-- Urgent Distress Call: Scammers make urgent calls claiming to be some you care about facing legal, travel, or medical issues.
+- Urgent Distress Call: Scammers make urgent calls claiming to be someone you care about, facing legal, travel, or medical issues.

 - Request for Secrecy: Scammers insist on secrecy to prevent the target from consulting other family members.